ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

   class SpanishInquisitionError( Exception ):
     pass

-  class CheesShopClient( Client ):
+  class CheeseShopClient( Client ):

     def __init__( self, money, shopOwner = None ):
       self.__money = money
       self.shopOwner = shopOwner

-    def buy( self, chees, quantity = 1.0 ):
+    def buy( self, cheese, quantity = 1.0 ):

-      # is it really chees, you're asking for?
+      # is it really cheese, you're asking for?
-      if not isinstance( chees, Chees ):
+      if not isinstance( cheese, Cheese ):
         raise SpanishInquisitionError( "It's stone dead!" )

       # and the owner is in?
       if not self.shopOwner:
         return S_ERROR("Shop is closed!")

-      # and chees is in the shop depot?
+      # and cheese is in the shop depot?
-      res = self.shopOwner.isThere( chees.name )
+      res = self.shopOwner.isThere( cheese.name )
       if not res["OK"]:
         return res

       # and you are not asking for too much?
       if quantity > res["Value"]["Quantity"]:
-        return S_ERROR( "Not enough %s, sorry!" % chees.name )
+        return S_ERROR( "Not enough %s, sorry!" % cheese.name )

       # and you have got enough money perhaps?
       price = quantity * res["Value"]["Price"]